ibm-cloud-architecture/denim-compute/book/docs/usecase/baca-scenario-walkthrough.md

 The deployment config references a Kubernetes pod shown below:
 ![](images/baca-scenario3.png)

-Selecting the pod and then the Logs section shows the output of the container, and in this case shows that the micro-service is initialised and awaiting requests.
+Selecting the pod and then the Logs section shows the output of the container, and in this case shows that the micro-service is initialized and awaiting requests.
 ![](images/baca-scenario4.png)

 ## Upload invalid estimate PDF